Background pattern

 • inflammation of the kidneys (tubulointerstitial nephritis)

-Reporting side effects
+Reporting of side effects

-If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through thenational notification system included in theAppendix V. By reporting side effects, you can contribute to providing more information about the safety of this medicine.
+If you get any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Conservation of Forxiga
+5. Storage of Forxiga

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the blister pack or container after EXP/CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the blister or carton after EXP/CAD.
+The expiry date is the last day of the month shown.

 No special storage conditions are required.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

-• The active ingredient is dapagliflozina.
+• The active ingredient is dapagliflozin.

-• The other components are:
+• The other ingredients are:

-• Tablet core: microcrystalline cellulose (E460i), lactose (see section 2 “Forxiga contains lactose”), crospovidone (E1202), silicon dioxide (E551), magnesium stearate (E470b).
+• tablet core: microcrystalline cellulose (E460i), lactose (see section 2 "Forxiga contains lactose"), crospovidone (E1202), silicon dioxide (E551), magnesium stearate (E470b).

-• Film coating: polyvinyl alcohol (E1203), titanium dioxide (E171), macrogol 3350 (E1521), talc (E553b), yellow iron oxide (E172).
+• coating film: polyvinyl alcohol (E1203), titanium dioxide (E171), macrogol 3350 (E1521), talc (E553b), yellow iron oxide (E172).

-Only some pack sizes may be marketed in your country.
+Not all pack sizes may be marketed in your country.

 AstraZeneca AB